-- A. The document covers techniques associated with processing human remains to obtain friction ridge print records and actions taken to examine postmortem records. - B. Laboratory resources, technological changes, and examiner discretion determine which processing procedures are appropriate and/or acceptable depending on the circumstances. - 1.
-This document does not preclude the use of variations to listed processing procedures for recording prints from deceased individuals. - C. Postmortem prints obtained from human remains may be compared with antemortem exemplars and/or searched in the Next Generation Identification System for the purpose of verifying or establishing identity or casework comparisons.
+- A. The document covers techniques associated with processing human remains to obtain friction ridge print records and actions taken to examine postmortem records. - B. Laboratory resources, technological changes, and examiner discretion determine which processing procedures are appropriate and/or acceptable depending on the circumstances. - C. Postmortem prints obtained from human remains may be compared with antemortem exemplars, shared with other agencies, and/or searched in the Next Generation Identification System for the purpose of verifying or establishing identity or casework comparisons.